 For every great need of our lives, there is some corresponding sacramental prolongation of His redeeming action to give us the strength and the power that we need to do His work in ourselves and in the world.
 For our growing up in Christ, there is Confirmation.
-For re-making and for increasing the connection between us and Christ's life, there is the Sacrament of Penance.
+For remaking and for increasing the connection between us and Christ's life, there is the Sacrament of Penance.
 For marking with the life-giving pattern of Christ's work the ordinary Christian vocation of marriage, there is the Sacrament of Matrimony.
-For bringing our great illnesses more fully into the saving current of Christ's sufferings, there is the Anointing of the Sick, Extreme Unction.
-Then, at the very heart of the Church's life, there is the re-enactment of the work of our Redemption, the Holy Sacrifice of the Mass.
-Here we take part in Christ's very sacrifice which is made available to us here and now in the Church.
-This is done by the power handed on to our priests at their Ordination, the power to be Christ's "other selves," to speak His words, to re-enact His own offering.
-Here we receive His body to be the nourishment of His life in us, and to be the pledge of our future sharing, body as well as soul, in the vitality and joy and companionship of His risen life.
+For bringing our great illnesses more fully into the saving current of Christ's sufferings, there is the Anomiting of the Sick, Extreme Unction.

+At the very heart of our Christian life is the Holy Sacrifice of the Mass, the re-enactment of the work of our Redemption.
+This is made present here and now by the power handed on to our priests at their ordination, the power to act in the person of Christ in offering His own sacrifice.
+In the Mass, day by day and week by week, we offer ourselves with Christ to the Father in the love of the Holy Spirit, in thanksgiving for all that God is and does for us; we offer ourselves with Christ to share in His suffering and death in accordance with God's plan for the redemption of mankind.
+And in the Mass we receive Christ's Body to be the nourishment of His life in us, to unite us with Him and with one another, and to be the pledge of our future sharing together, body and soul, and in the happiness of His risen life.